foppenm/foppenm.github.io/_posts/2020-04-02-blazor-webassembly-with-azure-active-directory.markdown

 layout: post
 title: Blazor WebAssembly with Azure Active Directory and Azure Functions
 permalink: /blazor-webassembly-with-azure-active-directory/
-date:   2021-01-26 15:28:29 +0100
+date:   2020-04-02 15:28:29 +0100
 categories: blogs
-short_text: "lazor WebAssembly with Azure Active Directory and Azure Functions"
+short_text: "Since the newest Blazor WebAssembly version we have to possibility to use MSAL to authenticate with Azure AD and other OpenID Connect providers."
 author: "Mark"
 tags: Blazor Serverless
-cover: "/assets/cover.png"
+cover: "/assets/blogs/2020-04-02/cover.png"
 ---

 Since the newest Blazor WebAssembly version we have to possibility to use MSAL to authenticate with Azure AD and other OpenID Connect providers.
 In this post I will focus on authentication with Azure AD.
 For this I created a [repository](https://github.com/foppenm/multi-tenant-blazor-web-and-backend) on github.